squirrel-forge/composer.laravel.cs/README.md

 If you wish to use the directory locator service, you need to implement following code in your kernel constructors, to allow for setting the directories before laravel uses them.
+The locator will transition parent directories and search for the given folder/path.

+*app/Http/Kernel.php*
 ```php
 use SquirrelForge\Laravel\CoreSupport\Service as SqfCs;
 /**